 Business cards may seem like a no-brainer, but they are an essential way to market your business.
 Often companies overlook them and their importance.
 Look at the number of business cards you have collected.
-What does it say to you for the cheap, dull, cards that are on thin paper and look like the person has printed it themselves, versus a beautifully CREATIVITY designed card with strong logo and printed on high quality card, laminated or in an innovative design?
-Get creative and use IS KEY different shapes, and textures.
+What does it say to you for the cheap, dull, cards that are printed on thin paper and look like the person has printed it themselves, versus a beautifully designed card with a strong logo and branding, printed on high quality card, with a strong finish?

+Get creative and use different shapes, and textures.
 Think about how you present your business - and what lasting impression you wish to leave with prospective clients.
 Also, make sure to use the reverse side of the card to promote your business and services.
 This could be bullet points of your key services, and a 'call to action' at the bottom.

-People will not always remember you and what your company does - so make it easy for them and briefly state what your business does.
+People will not always remember you and what your company does so make it easy for them and briefly state what your business does.
 This is a marketing tool - so leverage it.